joseankco/DksPluginReleases/info/RemoteStats.md

 ## Use
 1. Configure the task by clicking _Setup_ button in settings
-2. Steps: download the server file, select it and register in Ngrok in order to obtain your Auth Token
+2. Steps: download the server file, select it and register in Ngrok in order to obtain your Auth Token (remember to verify your ngrok account)
 3. Paste the Ngrok Auth Token in the setting.
 I recommend you to let the rest of fields untouched (localhost and port)
 4. Go to the top-left DarkBot menu and click _Remote Stats Server_ under _DksPlugin_ separator
 5. If the setup is correct, you should be able to click in _Start Server_